jorgegso/djangoPractice/README.md

-# Nombre del Proyecto
+# Django Practice

-Descripción breve del proyecto.
+Short description of the project.

-## Instalación
+## Installation

-### Requisitos previos
+### Prerequisites
 - Python 3.x
 - Django

-### Pasos de instalación
+### Installation Steps
-1. Clona este repositorio: `git clone https://github.com/tu_usuario/tu_proyecto.git`
+1. Clone this repository: `git clone https://github.com/your_username/your_project.git`
-2. Navega al directorio del proyecto: `cd tu_proyecto`
+2. Navigate to the project directory: `cd your_project`
-3. Crea un entorno virtual con virtualenv: `virtualenv venv`
+3. Create a virtual environment with virtualenv: `virtualenv venv`
-4. Activa el entorno virtual:
+4. Activate the virtual environment:
-   - En Windows: `venv\Scripts\activate`
+   - On Windows: `venv\Scripts\activate`
-   - En macOS y Linux: `source venv/bin/activate`
+   - On macOS and Linux: `source venv/bin/activate`
-5. Instala las dependencias: `pip install -r requirements.txt`
+5. Install dependencies: `pip install -r requirements.txt`
-6. Realiza las migraciones de la base de datos: `python manage.py migrate`
+6. Apply database migrations: `python manage.py migrate`

-## Uso
+## Usage

-1. Ejecuta el servidor de desarrollo de Django: `python manage.py runserver`
+1. Run the Django development server: `python manage.py runserver`
-2. Abre tu navegador y ve a `http://localhost:8000/`
+2. Open your browser and go to `http://localhost:8000/`

-## Contribución
+## Contribution

-¡Contribuciones son bienvenidas!
-Si tienes ideas para mejorar este proyecto, por favor crea una solicitud de extracción.
+Contributions are welcome!
+If you have ideas to improve this project, please create a pull request.

-## Licencia
+## License

-Este proyecto está bajo la Licencia [MIT](https://opensource.org/licenses/MIT).
+This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).